nhayward/revpit/user/pages/02.editors/carly-bornstein-hayward/bio.md

 instagram:
     name: 'Book Light Editorial'
     url: 'https://www.instagram.com/booklighteditorial/'
+annual_contest_2020: true
 annual_contest_2019: true
 mini: true
 ---

 ##### Bio

 Carly Bornstein-Hayward is a developmental editor who helps authors find their voice and bring their book to light.
 With 10+ years in publishing, she’s worked all over the industry, including at a big 5 publishing house, a small press, a hybrid publisher, and a literary agency.
 She is a co-founding Revise & Resub (#RevPit) editor, a host on Story Chat Radio, a writing advice podcast, as well as an EFA and CWiP member.
 She will be your book’s best friend.

 Editing combines her love of reading, giving advice, and logic puzzles.
 When not reading or working she lounges with her husband being vastly amused by their cats or binge-watching TV.